NateNobleza/javascript-prep-0124-code-solutions/prep-javascript-operators-and-expressions/prep-javascript-operators-and-expressions-quiz-notes.md

 Answer the following questions in the provided markdown file before turning in this exercise:

-- What data type is returned by an arithmetic operation?
+- What data type is returned by an arithmetic operation? a number
-- What is string concatenation?
+- What is string concatenation? joining strings together
-- What purpose(s) does the `+` plus operator serve in JavaScript?
+- What purpose(s) does the `+` plus operator serve in JavaScript? that operator produces the sum of numeric operands or string concatenation
-- What data type is returned by comparing two values (`<`, `>`, `===`, etc)?
+- What data type is returned by comparing two values (`<`, `>`, `===`, etc)? a boolean
-- What does the `+=` "plus-equals" operator do?
+- What does the `+=` "plus-equals" operator do? it performs addition which is either numberic addition or string concatenation

 ## Notes